djangofan/simple-selenium-builder-framework/README.md

   </tr>
   <tr>
     <th>One Test Per Class</th>
     <td>This framework works with one test per class.
-It could be enhanced to support multiple @Test annotated methods per class but that would take work.</td>
+It could be enhanced to support multiple @Test annotated methods per class but that would require a different TestBase class to support that.</td>
   </tr>
     <tr>
     <th>Builder Design Pattern</th>